nvpro-samples/vk_gaussian_splatting/README.md

 ```

-## Opening 3DGS PLY Files
+## Opening 3DGS PLY and SPZ Files

 By default the application opens a 3DGS model representing a bouquet of flowers unless you disabled it at CMake stage.
 The sample application supports PLY files in the format introduced by INRIA [[Kerbl2023](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)].
-PLY files can be opened using any of the following methods:
+The sample also supports import of SPZ files as defined by [nianticlabs](https://github.com/nianticlabs/spz).
+PLY and SPZ files can be opened using any of the following methods:
 * **Command Line** – Provide the file path as last argument when launching the application.
-* **File Menu** – Use File > Open to browse and load a PLY file.
+* **File Menu** – Use "File > Open" to browse and load a PLY or SPZ file.
-* **Drag and Drop** – Simply drag the PLY file into the viewport.
+* **Drag and Drop** – Simply drag and drop the PLY or SPZ file into the viewport.

 **Compatibility**
 * [Jawset Postshot](https://www.jawset.com/) and [3DGRUT](https://github.com/nv-tlabs/3dgrut) output ply files are compatible with the INRIA format and can be opened directly.
 * Other reconstruction software's ply outputs such as [NerfStudio](https://docs.nerf.studio/nerfology/methods/splat.html) may work but have not been tested.

+* SPZ file import can be tested using the sample [models](https://github.com/nianticlabs/spz/tree/main/samples) provided by nianticlabs.

 ## 3DGS Datasets